StaafLab/PureBeta/README.md

 * Lung Squamous cell carcinoma (LUSC).

-Additionally, it also includes small example datsets (reference purities, betas and betas to correct) obtained from the 5000 most variable CpGs in the TCGA-BRCA dataset to test the execution of the package's functions.
+Additionally, it also includes small example datsets (reference purities, betas and betas to correct) obtained from the 5000 most variable CpGs of the TCGA-BRCA dataset to test the execution of the package's functions.

 ### License